 I spent the week thinking about my future and reflecting on my past.
 I posted images and thoughts from my journey to Instagram at the end of each day.
 It was my way of documenting my trip but also a means to inspire others – those that have never been to California, those that have never taken the time to spend time alone with themselves and those who think 50 is the end of their youth (News flash – You couldn’t be more wrong!)

 Here’s the thing.
 I LOVE time alone.
 I couldn’t function without it.
-I love my friends and family but I’m ultimately an introvert and need to refuel from time to time.
+I love my friends and family but I’m ultimately still an only child at heart and need alone time to refuel from time to time.

 I landed at LAX, hopped into my fully-loaded Ford Escape (I’m now a huge fan) and made a path to the big city.
 I drove through Hollywood looking for the #AWrinkleInTime billboard Ava Duvernay had featured on her Instagram page earlier in the day.
 I found it on Sunset Boulevard.
 I drove through the Hollywood Hills just taking in the scenery and made sure to lay eyes on the Griffith Observatory and the Hollywood sign before heading north along the coast and eventually turned inland toward Santa Maria for the night.

 I love the ever-changing landscape in southern California.
 It seems around every turn there’s a new type of mountain or hill and the colors range from golden wheat to mocha brown.
 It’s all breathtaking and I am constantly amazed at my eyes’ ability to take it all in, in complete focus as I pan back and forth in awe.
 I arrived at my hotel well past dark after driving over a mountain.
 It was not my best choice but I didn’t make the same mistake the rest of the trip and planned evening arrivals better.